Where to stay in Nozawa Onsen?

 As a general rule, If you choose to stay next to the ski resort chairlifts, you will have a longer walk to the village amenities such as restaurants, hot springs, shops etc. If you stay in the centre of the village, you will have a longer walk to the ski resort.
 Anyone who is fit enough to ski all day will have no problem walking around the village or accessing the ski resort from the majority of accommodations in Nozawa Onsen.

 Are there any exceptions?
 Yes there are.
 Nakao (Karasawa area) in Nozawa Onsen has restaurants, cafes, rental shops etc, all within a few minutes walk of a chairlift to access the ski resort which means the best of both worlds; less walking uphill in ski gear and easy access to all village amenities (great areas to stay for those with kids).
-It should also be noted that staying next to the Yu-road escalator is another exception, although this includes quite a steep walk to most village amenities.

 Pros of staying in the village centre: